Authorities announce that Hansa was closed on Dark Web

 In 2017, the FBI together with the Dutch Police authorities managed to close the Dark Web drug market, Hansa.
 Yesterday, the Dutch national television presented all the details of how the Dutch Police managed to close the infamous website.

-2016, the first reported that Hansa, one of the most popular marketplaces on the Dark Web, was hosted somewhere in the Netherlands.
-Hansa's popularity piqued the interest of the authorities, who began looking for ways to shut down the site, and arrest those involved.
+In 2016, Bitdefender first reported that Hansa, one of the most popular markets on the Dark Web, was hosted somewhere in the Netherlands.
+Hansa's popularity sparked interest from authorities, who began looking for ways to shut down the site, and arrest those involved.

 Its markets Dark Web, such as Hansa, sell drugs, stolen credit card information and various other prohibited goods or services.